williamcheng0435/AI_IoT_Course/FinalProd/README.md

-# TensorFlow Lite Python object detection example with Raspberry Pi
+# DetectTensorFlow Lite Python object detection hosted by Flask example with Raspberry Pi

 The project's detection algorithm originated from [TensorFlow Lite](https://tensorflow.org/lite) with Python on a Raspberry Pi to perform real-time object detection using images streamed from